 Perched on a ridge overlooking the Valley of the Calanchi and Civita di Bagnoregio (the ethereal 'dying town') our place is a restored old stone house, that is flanked on either side by other houses but has its own garden that takes in - that view.
 The house has traditional terra-cotta floors, exposed beams in some rooms and a very simple country eat-in kitchen with an open fire place.
 There are three bedrooms, the largest with own small bathroom (WC and shower) and a large bathroom with washing machine.
 The smallest bedroom has a french size double bed (140cm) and the third room is for the kids with one bunk and a kids single.
 No TV here!
 But lots of books and a portable computer for DVD viewing if anyone (i.e. kids) gets desperate.

-All year round there is a great shuttle service that links Lubriano with Bagnoregio (for the must do walk to Civita) and the lake foreshore at Bolsena.
+All year round there is a limited shuttle service that links Lubriano with Bagnoregio (for the must do walk to Civita) and the lake foreshore at Bolsena.
 This means that in Summer you can stay in Lubriano and go down to the lake to swim and relax for the afternoon, all details of this shuttle and connections with Orvieto and Viterbo can be found in the house manual.

 Nice house, nice location, nice suggestions from Alice.
 Everything perfect.